jgtolentino/ai-foundry-docs/apps/docs/content/ui/getting-started/how-to-contribute.md

 ## Development

-To set up Tabler for development, follow these steps:
+To set up Suqi for development, follow these steps:

 <div class="steps steps-vertical">

 ### Ensure Node.js and pnpm are installed

-You’ll need Node.js (v20 or higher) and pnpm to compile Tabler’s files.
+You’ll need Node.js (v20 or higher) and pnpm to compile Suqi’s files.
 If you don’t have them installed, download and install them from the official websites:

 - [Node.js](https://nodejs.org/)
 - [pnpm](https://pnpm.io/) (we use pnpm over other package managers for faster installation).